Opened 12 years ago

 As the function _initialization is part of the Call Stack I think that there might be an issue.

-comment:2 follow-up: Changed 12 years ago by cschubert
+comment:2 by Christian Schubert, 12 years ago

 If I run the system with +d=solveinitialsystem, I get no error and a balanced initial set of equations (2085 eqns and vars).